Parralogic/AutoBackup/READme.txt

 TIP:08/19/2021
 If you have a cron job running and you set the cron job to backup your files at 10:00AM only on monday, you can still execute the usb-backupWtimer.sh script to backup files every sec/min in the background and not wait till monday for the cron job to execute.
 If that makes sense?
-So if you're writing an essay, just edit the usb-backupWtimer.sh, sleep count and execute the script. https://crontab.tech/   #check this site out!
+So if you're writing an essay, just edit the usb-backupWtimer.sh, sleep count & 6th line and execute the script. https://crontab.tech/   #check this site out!